JonathanGiles/java-code-styles/README.md

 ## Approach Two:

+* Download this repo (either as a zip file or by cloning it).
 * Open IntelliJ Preferences -> Code Styles -> Java, click on the small cog icon next to the 'Scheme' dropdown.
-Select 'Import Scheme' -> 'IntelliJ code style XML' and browse to the `config/codeStyles` directory.
+Select 'Import Scheme' -> 'IntelliJ code style XML' and browse to the `codestyles` directory.
 Select the Microsoft.xml file and load it.
 If necessary, change the scheme dropdown to Microsoft.
 * Open IntelliJ Preferences -> Inspections, click on the small cog icon next to the 'Profile' dropdown.
-Select 'Import Profile...' and browse to the `config/inspections` directory.
+Select 'Import Profile...' and browse to the `config/inspection` directory.
 Select the Microsoft.xml file and load it.
 If necessary, change the profile dropdown to Microsoft.